afshinamighi/Courses/basecamp/week14/inf-bc-w14-python.md

 **Introduction**: This document presents learning activities for Python 14.
 In Python 14, you will basics of higher order functions in Python.

+**Note**: In this phase, it is expected the learner can plan and run required learning process towards the goals of the week: making solutions to the given problems and product(s).

 ## Materials:

 The activities are designed based on these following references:

 - **BRef-01**: Book, Bill Lubanovic; "Introducing Python: Modern Computing in Simple Packages"; [Available here](https://www.oreilly.com/library/view/introducing-python-2nd/9781492051374/)

+- Free research.

 ## Path: